Our five core values

 Never store confidential information on a personal computer — use the one we provided to you.
 Make sure it’s always password protected.
 The use of public and/or unsecured Wi-Fi is strictly prohibited.
 Use only our secure system, and work offline or toggle off a hotspot when in public places – after all, that’s why you get a tech stipend added to every paycheck.

 Finally, please make sure to change passwords often.
 While it may seem like a hassle, data security is of the utmost importance and something we take very seriously at Gorilla.
-If you ever believe any of your passwords or accounts have been compromised, report to Joe or Jon immediately so it can be addressed thoroughly and properly.
+If you ever believe any of your passwords or accounts have been compromised, report to Joe, Jon or our IT partner immediately so it can be addressed thoroughly.

 Social media

-Employees must be truthful in their communications and refrain from making defamatory statements against Gorilla 76, its clients, Founders and employees.
+- Remain truthful in all communications and refrain from making defamatory statements about Gorilla 76, its employees or clients

 Performance reviews / professional development